 Another Church in Jos, Nigeria Hit by Suicide Bombing

-JOS, Nigeria, March 11 (Compass Direct News) – Two weeks after a suicide bomb attack by the Islamist sect Boko Haram during a church service here left at least three Christians dead, a similar blast during a Catholic Mass today killed at least three people.
+JOS, Nigeria, March 11 (Compass Direct News) – Two weeks after a suicide bomb attack by the Islamist sect an extremist group that is located primarily in Northern Nigeria during a church service here left at least three Christians dead, a similar blast during a Catholic Mass today killed at least three people.

 As in the Feb.
 26 bomb blast outside the church walls of the Church of Christ in Nigeria service, security personnel action apparently forced the suspected Islamic extremists approaching St. Finbar’s Catholic Church in Rayfield, an affluent area of Jos, to detonate their bomb before their car reached the sanctuary where worship was taking place, eyewitnesses said.